gperl27/website/content/blog/creating-a-gatsby-plugin-with-typescript/index.md

 description: Making type-safe Gatsby plugins in a JavaScript world
 phase: live
 ---
-In aiming to convert my own Gatsby plugin to TypeScript, I struggled looking for gatsby-plugins that had TypeScript support (mostly checking the sourcecode) to serve as reference.
+In aiming to convert my own Gatsby plugin to TypeScript, I struggled looking for Gatsby plugins that had TypeScript support (mostly checking the sourcecode) to serve as reference.

-To ease all of you with similar struggles, look no further.
+For those of you with similar struggles, look no further.
 We'll walk through step-by-step on creating a simple Gatsby project, creating our own local plugin for Gatsby, and then converting that plugin to use Typescript.

-No we're not in East or West Egg here, I'm talking about [Gatsby](https://www.gatsbyjs.org/) - a framework for statically built websites.
+We're in neither [East nor West Egg](https://en.wikipedia.org/wiki/The_Great_Gatsby) here.
+I'm talking about [Gatsby](https://www.gatsbyjs.org/) - a framework for statically built websites.

 What does it mean for a website to be *static*?
-A static sites renders `page1.html, page2.html, page3.html, etc` *separately* versus something like `myHipsterTrendingSPA.html` that injects a javascript application on one single page.
+A static sites renders `page1.html, page2.html, page3.html` **separately** versus something like `myHipsterTrendingSPA.html` that injects a javascript application on **one single page**.
 I like to associate a static website with semantic HTML.
 As in `<a href="/page2.html">Go to page</a>` will, in fact, direct you to that file's location on your server.

 Ok, before you go Tweeting out to the world that all Gatsby is is a web server, there are some niceties that come with using it.
 Gatsby let's you write JavaScript, specifically [React](https://reactjs.org/), to create your static pages.
 Additionally, you get a rich plugin ecosystem, the capacity to use your fancy bundlers and loaders (like [webpack](https://webpack.js.org/)), and excellent documentation.
-It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases, other servers, or file parsing (we won't use this feature in this post).
+It also harnesses [GraphQL](https://graphql.org/) to do some neat work behind the scenes to talk to databases, other servers, or file parsing (we won't encounter this in our project).
 Simply, it allows you to focus on solving your problems at hand, whether it's a CMS or a blog.

 Onto the next buzzword.